Click here to read our Diabetes and Metformin FAQs including information on lactic acidosis.

 Metformin is suitable for women who have gestational diabetes.
 Speak to your doctor before taking any medication.

 Metformin helps the body to control blood sugar in several ways.
 The drug helps type 2 diabetics respond better to their own insulin, lower the amount of sugar created by the liver, and decreasing the amount of sugar absorbed by the intestines.

-When taken alone, Metformin is unlikely to cause hypoglycemia or weight gain, but when taken in conjunction with insulin or a sulfonylurea both of these side effects are more likely.
+When taken alone, Metformin is unlikely to cause hypoglycemia or weight gain, but if it is administered alongside insulin or a sulfonylurea both of these side effects are more likely.